 - At about 12pm on 5 June 2017, Mr Harkins and Mr Hassett attended the site office citing safety as a reason for their site entry.

 - Shortly after, when a site manager asked Mr Hassett for his entry notice, Mr Hassett gave the site manager the middle finger and said words to the effect “Get f--ked, that will never happen.”

 - Mr Hassett then climbed into the cabin of a crane that was in operation and stopped it from performing its work for about 20 minutes while he spoke to the crane operator about pay rates and joining the union.
 Mr Harkins was present during this exchange.

 - At all times, the crane had a sign that stated “No unauthorised interruption of operator during crane operation”

 - While speaking to the crane operator, the construction manager said to Mr Hassett words to the effect “Get off the crane it’s unsafe.”

 - On the following day, 6 June 2017, Mr Hassett entered the site and stopped the crane again while it was in operation.

 - Mr Hassett then told the crane operator that “we are chasing [the subcontractor] to sign an EBA” to which the crane operator replied “You are speaking to the wrong person, get off my crane”.

-The ABCC alleges the conduct in this case is a breach of right of entry provisions under the Fair Work Act.
+The ABCC alleged the conduct in this case was a breach of right of entry provisions under the Fair Work Act.